sebschlicht/HandballTickerStream/HandballTickerStream.md

 | ----- | --------- | ---------------- | ----------- |
 | team  | Yes       | [TeamRole](TODO) | Specifies the role of the team that used its timeout. |

+#### Team roles
+* home: team marked and set as home team in the stream
+* guest: team marked and set as guest team in the stream

 #### InjuryPhaseEndItem